rudidude86/gura-lang.github.io/documents/Module.md

 the interpreter's version and the path name in which the program has been installed respectively.

 1. current directory
-2. directories specified by `-I` option
+2. directories specified by `-I` option in the command line
 3. directories specified by environment variable `GURAPATH`
 4. `%LOCALAPPDATA%\Gura\GURA_VERSION\module`
 5. `GURA_DIR\module`